Search and Hit Enter

 FODMAP friendly vegetarian curry (gluten free, vegan option)

 My personal affinity for curry began when I was studying at University.
-There was an Indian restaurant near our house that did the most amazing food, and their takeaway punctuated many ~important moments~ (mostly me getting dumped) in my young adult life.
+There was an Indian restaurant near our house that made the most amazing food, and their takeaway punctuated many ~important moments~ (mostly me getting dumped) in my young adult life.
 Shahi paneer was the order of the day for both my sister and I. I loved it so much that I developed a version for my cookbook.

 I have shared a recipe for FODMAP friendly shahi paneer, But today, I wanted to share a recipe for a curry that you could make your own.
 So, allow me to introduce my FODMAP friendly vegetarian curry.